ocaml-gospel/gospel/docs/docs/language/function-contracts.md

 ## Non termination

-By default, OCaml functions with attached contract implicitly terminate.
+By default, OCaml functions with an attached contract implicitly terminate.

 If a function is allowed to not terminate (e.g. a server main loop, a function waiting for a signal or event, etc.), one can add this information to the